arav06/aws-fundies/aws-services-fundamentals.md

 Most databases such as Oracle and MS SQL are databases which were built for on prem

-Aurora is Amazon's relation database which is the built for the cloud
+Aurora is Amazon's relational database which is the built for the cloud

 Compatible with MySQL and PostgreSQL